Navigating Your Health Insurance

 No one expects you to handle your treatments or treatment planning on your own.
-Before you make any decisions about next steps, you may find it helpful to get help from professionals who are there to make paying for your healthcare easier.
+Before you make any decisions about next steps, consider getting help from a professional who specializes in healthcare management.
 You can find professional financial help from both your healthcare team and your insurance provider.

-- Your healthcare team may include a patient navigator or oncology social worker.
+Your healthcare team may include a patient navigator or oncology social worker.
 These members of your team are there to advocate in your best interests and communicate between your doctors and insurance provider.
-If you do not already have a patient navigator or social worker on your healthcare team, ask to add one.
+If you don’t already have a patient navigator or social worker on your healthcare team, ask to add one.

 Insurance providers offer a variety of plans with different coverage options.
 Call your provider and ask for an up-to-date copy of your plan and make a list of the following:

-- Any exclusions or items not to be covered.
-These are specific treatments, specialists, prescriptions, etc., that your insurance provider will not cover as stated in the plan.
-For example, many plans do not cover complementary medicine.
+- Any exclusions or services that aren’t covered.
+These could include specific treatments, specialists, prescriptions, etc., that your insurance provider will not cover as stated in the plan.
+For example, many plans do not cover complementary medicine, such as acupuncture.

 - Any out-of-pocket expenses like co-payments or deductibles.
 Some providers may require these payments from you, while others may not.
-Note which services are free of charges and which require them.
+Note which services are free of charge and which require payment from you.

 - Any co-insurance requirements.
 Co-insurance is similar to a co-pay, but is usually a percentage of the total cost of treatment instead of a fixed dollar amount.
 This can make planning harder and treatment more expensive.
 You may be required to pay a co-pay and a co-insurance amount for certain care.

 Making a list of costs will allow you to budget for your medical expenses and stay in control of your finances.
-Many insurance providers and employers offer other, more comprehensive health plans that may cover more than your current plan, for a higher monthly membership fee.
+Many insurance providers and employers offer comprehensive health plans that may cover more than your current plan for a higher monthly membership fee (also known as a premium).
 If you find that your expenses are high with your current plan, consider whether switching to another plan might be more cost-effective.

-- Referrals and specialists: Some health plans require you to see your general doctor for a referral before you are able to see a specialist.
+- Referrals and specialists: Some health plans require you to see your general or primary care doctor for a referral before you are able to see a specialist.

-- Specialist coverage: On occasion, a health care plan will cover medical visits with, and services received from, some medical specialists and not others.
+- Specialist coverage: Sometimes a healthcare plan will cover certain services from one medical specialist and not another.
 Find out which specialists participate with your plan.